 She is a clinician and co-owner of a private practice in Ottawa – Physiofirst Orthopaedic and Sports Centre.
 She has a special interest and has presented nationally and internationally on Evidence Based Practice and Clinical Reasoning.
-She joined the IFOMPT Standards Committee in September 2012 and looks forward to this new and exciting challenge.
+She joined the IFOMPT Standards Committee in September 2012.

 Lorrie has been involved in neuromusculoskeletal and sports physiotherapy clinical care since 1990.
 She became involved in teaching manual therapy for the Canadian Physiotherapy Association (CPA) in the mid 1990’s and since then has also become an Examiner for the Orthopaedic Division of the CPA as well as an instructor for Gunn Intramuscular Stimulation(GunnIMS) and teaches courses on motor learning and muscle recruitment, anatomy, movement biomechanics, sport injury and injury prevention.
 She has spoken at many national and international conferences on these and other topic matters related to neuromusculoskeletal physiotherapy.